End-to-end SDK generation and publishing with GitHub Actions

 githubRepoName

-option to match the name of the SDK repo you created for that language.
+for each SDK.
 This just needs to be the repo name, not the full URL (for example,typescript-sdk

 nothttps://github.com/myorg/typescript-sdk